The great composer and conductor, Gustav Mahler (1860-1911), lived in or visited Vienna at various times during his life. He also died here.

 (A plaque marks the location of Mahler’s final day)

-After a short period in the USA, a seriously-ill Mahler returned to Vienna from New York in May, 1911, and was taken immediately to the Loew Sanitorium in Vienna’s 9th district.
+After a short period in the USA, a seriously-ill Mahler returned to Vienna from New York in May, 1911, and relocated immediately to the Loew Sanitorium in Vienna’s 9th district.
 He died there just a few days later on May 18th.

 A plaque outside the building at Mariannengasse 20 commemorates the sad event.
 It simply says (my translation):